Greentube/localize-router/MIGRATION_GUIDE.md

 Here is a detailed list of the changes that you need to make:

 1. Update in your package.json `localize-router` to the latest 1.x version ([check the current release here](https://github.com/Greentube/localize-router/releases)).
+Update `ngx-translate` to at least version `8.0.0`.

 2. If you were using `StaticParserLoader` you need to install [LocalizeRouterHttpLoader](https://github.com/Greentube/localize-router-http-loader):